- Video length: 3:44.

 The Append tool opens in the Geoprocessing pane.
-A message at the top of the pane alerts you that the tool does not create a dataset—it modifies the target dataset.
-In the tool parameters, the Target Dataset is automatically set to Historic_Places.
+The Target Dataset is automatically set to Historic_Places.
 This is the dataset into which features will be loaded.

 - Click the Input Datasets drop-down arrow and click Sites.

-If the input and target datasets have exactly the same fields, you can use the default Field Matching Type setting: Input fields must match target fields.
-However, in this case, some of the fields don't match, so you need to change the setting.
+If the input and target datasets have exactly the same fields, you can use the default Schema Type setting Input schema must match target schema.
+However, in this case, many of the fields don't match, so you need to change the setting.

-- Click the Field Matching Type drop-down arrow and click Use the field map to reconcile field differences.
+- Click the Schema Type drop-down arrow and click Use the Field Map to reconcile schema differences.

-You can match fields manually when the field names are different but the attribute values are compatible.
+You can match fields manually when the field names are different but the attribute values are of the same kind.

-Under Field Map, the fields in the target dataset (the Historic_Places feature class) are listed.
-The RegID and Accuracy fields have warning symbols because they don't have matching field names in the input dataset (the Sites in-memory dataset).
-The Name and Address fields do have matching field names.
+In the Field Map area of the tool, the output fields represent fields in the target dataset.
+The RegID and Accuracy fields are red because they don't have matching field names in the input dataset.
+The Name and Address fields are black because they do have matching field names.

-The warning is removed from the RegID field because it is now mapped to a source field.
-When the data is loaded, values from the RegisterNumber field in the Sites dataset will be appended to the RegID field of the Historic_Places dataset.
+In the Output Fields list, RegID turns black because you matched it manually.
+When the data is loaded, values from the RegisterNumber field in the input table will be appended to the RegID field of the target table.

-You'll leave the Accuracy field as is because it doesn't have an equivalent attribute in the Sites dataset.
+You'll leave the Accuracy field unmatched because it doesn't have an equivalent attribute in the input dataset.
 When the tool runs, attributes will be processed as follows:

-- Fields in the input table (Sites) that match fields in the target table (Historic_Places) will have their attribute values appended to the matching fields in the target table.
+- Fields in the input table that match fields in the target table will have their attribute values appended to the corresponding fields in the target table.